🎁 Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. JOIN NOW! 🔥

 Centralized staking platforms, offered by cryptocurrency exchanges, provide the easiest way to stake Cardano.
 There’s minimal setup involved, and no technical knowledge is required.

 However, this convenience comes at a price.
 Centralized exchanges typically take a cut of the staking rewards, meaning you’ll generally earn less than delegating directly to a stake pool.
-If you choose this route, expect returns slightly lower than the network average, potentially around 3% to 4% APY.
+If you choose this route, expect returns slightly lower than the network average.
+For example, the estimated APY for staking ADA on HTX is around 3%.

 Polkadot (DOT)